kareraisu/rasti.js/readme.md

 ## API

-The whole framework is driven by attributes which can be classified into six categories.
+The whole framework is driven by attributes which can be classified into seven categories.
 Also, there are some utility methods available.

 ### Navigation